GerAV: Towards New Heights in German Authorship Verification using Fine-Tuned LLMs on a New Benchmark: Limitations

 \section{Limitations}

 Key limitations of this work include the need for a critical assessment of potential biases in the datasets and the absence of interpretable features in the model outputs.
-Furthermore, alternative domain clustering methods should be explored to provide additional evaluation scenarios.
+Future work should focus on incorporating explanations into the framework to address the crucial requirement of interpretability in AV systems.
+In addition, the influence of content has been only partially addressed and should be examined in more detail to ensure that model predictions are driven by authorial style rather than topical cues.
+The \shortname\ cross-domain dataset should further be extended to more challenging scenarios, such as cross-platform author identification or varying text genres produced by the same author.

 In addition, the evaluation of our fine-tuning strategy is limited, and future work should explore a wider range of architectures, prompt designs, hyperparameter settings, and adaptation methods.
-The influence of content on model predictions also requires careful examination, and the experimental setup should be extended to additional non-English languages beyond German.
+The experimental setup should be extended to additional non-English languages beyond German with a specific focus on low-resource languages.

 Finally, this work does not include human evaluation or direct comparisons between model and human performance, which are necessary steps toward reliably replacing expert judgment with automated AV systems.
 The absence of human evaluation in AV tasks is a general issue in the literature and should be addressed in future work.